 Skip to main content

-Version: 3.11-dev
+Version: 3.14-dev

 Set Test Suite Parameters Using Environment Variables in CD Pipelines

-This use case demonstrates how the KubeRocketCI platform uses environment variables to flexibly configure commands in deployment pipelines.
-Teams can dynamically adjust parameters adding, modifying, or removing them without changing the test suite code.
+This use case demonstrates how KubeRocketCI uses environment variables to flexibly configure commands in deployment pipelines.
+Teams can dynamically adjust parameters by adding, modifying, or removing them without changing the test suite code.
 This provides precise control over quality gates, streamlines workflows, and allows pipelines to adapt to different environments or requirements while maintaining efficiency and quality standards.

 Goals